 Senseless: Tom Kerr, Roger Colton, Louis Yachnin, Kenny Beckett

-1979 – Lori outgrows her "first-generation mall-babe" title, growing up near Yorkdale Shopping Centre in Downsview and is determined to move out of the suburbs.
+1979 – Lori outgrows her "first-generation mall-babe" title, grows up near Yorkdale Shopping Centre in Downsview, and is determined to move out of the suburbs.
 She rents a room with her best friend in a "dirty mansion" on Indian Road in the west end of Toronto's High Park.

 She cuts her musical teeth at age 19 in Toronto's punk/new wave band, The Last Resorts and starts writing with guitar player Stan Demonsky.
-Their first gig is at the Turning Point's legendary punk palace with its blood-splattered walls and shag-carpeted stage.
+Their first gig is at Turning Point's legendary punk palace with its blood-splattered walls and shag-carpeted stage.
 The band regularly gigs at Cabana Room and Larry's Hideaway.
 They open for Wayne Kramer of the MC5.
-But it is opening for heroes, Teenage Head, that is the highlight of their career.
+But the opening for heroes, Teenage Head, is the highlight of their career.

 The Last Resorts: Stan Demonsky guitar, Bill McMullan bass, John Charlton - Chowie, drums, Pete Hudson roadie